SmartInvoiceXYZ/smart-invoice/packages/website/docs-v3/tutorials/contractor/request-milestone-payments-released-from-escrow.md

 This is a manual process, and you will need to notify your client.

-Then your client can log into their Smart Invoice account with the wallet linked to the invoice, and navigate to the invoice.
-They will see a blue button labeled “Release” and can get the milestone payments delivered to your wallet address.
+Your client will log into their Smart Invoice account with the wallet linked to the invoice, and navigate to the invoice.
+They will click a blue button labeled “Release” and create the transaction to deliver the milestone payment from the escrow to your wallet address.